Mr-PeterMaged/CCC/README.md

 #### **Features**:
 ##### **1. Communication between server and client**:
 - A server program ('server.c') that listens for incoming connections from clients.
-- Client programs (`client.c' or `user82.c') that communicate with the server and exchange messages.
+- Client programs (`client.c') that communicate with the server and exchange messages.

 ##### **2. Real-time messaging**:
 - Two-way messaging between server and clients with minimal delay.